basma10ashraf/Quiz-System/README.md

 ![image_2022-12-16_20-17-59](https://user-images.githubusercontent.com/66069469/208192944-0a9204f4-b96f-4731-8321-889466fd1274.png)

 We have now reached the first level.
 We started by printing a new line, and after that, we used an input to compare the carriage return.
 It will move to the QSN1 level if it is equal.

+We shall now address the query.
+We'll pick 1 level and 1 input, and we'll compare it to the right response.
+The QSN2 level will be reached if it is equal; else, the QSNW2 level will be reached.